Kythera-Pather/FlashCardApp/README.md

 Installation

-1.Download the project or clone this repository.
+1. Download the project or clone this repository.
-2.Open the project in Android Studio. -Start Android Studio. -Select "Open an existing Android Studio project"" -Go to the directory of the cloned repository and choose either the build.gradle.kts (or build.gradle) file or the root folder of the project.
+2. Open the project in Android Studio. -Start Android Studio. -Select "Open an existing Android Studio project"" -Go to the directory of the cloned repository and choose either the build.gradle.kts (or build.gradle) file or the root folder of the project.
-3.Grade of Sync: Upon opening the project, Android Studio will probably ask you to sync the Gradle files.
+3. Grade of Sync: Upon opening the project, Android Studio will probably ask you to sync the Gradle files.
 Select "Sync Now".
 For this step, make sure you have a steady internet connection.
-4.To build and install the application, click Run Button.Open the Android Studio menu and select "Build -> Make Project" 5.To test, connect an Android device or emulator. -Open the application: * Use an Android emulator or connect an Android device to your PC.
+4. To build and install the application, click Run Button.Open the Android Studio menu and select "Build -> Make Project"
+5. To test, connect an Android device or emulator. -Open the application: * Use an Android emulator or connect an Android device to your PC.
 Choose your device or emulator in Android Studio using the device dropdown in the

 How It Works: